-- Meets current health requirements to provide patient care.
+- Meets current health requirements to provide client care.

 Assumes responsibility for professional development and contributes to the professional growth of others.
 Participates in in-service education programs.
 (This requirement need not be met exclusively through agency sponsored in-service programs)

-Primarily works in patients’ place of residence, travel required.
-Shift or visit times and days vary with patient needs.
+Primarily works in clients’ place of residence, travel required.
+Shift or visit times and days vary with client needs.